UWSEDS/uwseds.github.io/grading.md

 The instructors will respond to the homework as a github issue.
 You will have one week from the posting of the instructor's issue to revise your homework.

-Homework should be submitted using github classroom.
+Homework should be submitted using Github Classroom.

 1. Click the link for the homework on the syllabus page.
 This will create a repository for you.